Hair & History: A short story on the evolution of hair in the African American community

-The story of the multifaceted African-American hair is one of slavery, tears, self-hatred, rebellion, and finally, self-love.
-Together, we'll go through the history of the African-American hair and its hair products all the way from Africa to the billion dollar business it is today.
+The story of the multifaceted Black hair is one of slavery, tears, self-hatred, rebellion, and finally, self-love.
+Together, we'll go through its history and its products all the way from Africa to the billion dollar business it is today.

-Read on to discover more about the history and secrets of the African-American hair.
+Read on to discover more about the history and secrets of Black hair.

 Back To Africa, Where It All Started